Sbrussee/GenePredMissData/README.md

 the argfile argument in the command line: _-a_.
 Files specified by the argfile argument will directly be given to the predictor class in the python-script.

 ## Usage of a config-file
+As an easy way to compare multiple different framework runs with each other, a config file can be used.
+In this file, the same arguments as in the regular command-line can be used.
+The top row of the file should containg the title of the plot which will contain all the framework runs.
+The rows below should contain the options for the runs itself, using the same arguments as in the command-line.

 ### Example of a config-file
 As an example, the following config file would result in a plot titled _Blastmethod comparison domain F_ which draws